exuperian/RedPitayaTutorials/Tutorials/PROJ_IOFeedthrough/README.md

 ## What's next?

-If you want to design a feedback system, you can add scaling, filtering, and a time delay to the signal before it's sent to the DAC.
-You could even make this controllable through the Linux operating system with [GPIO](/Tutorials/PROJ_LEDAXI).
+* If you want to use the Red Pitaya for feedback, you can add scaling, filtering, and a time delay to the signal before it's sent to the DAC.
+  * You could even make the feedback parameters controllable in realtime through the Linux operating system with [GPIO](/Tutorials/PROJ_LEDAXI).
+* Vivado has premade blocks which can do filtering, PID control, and more.